What Indiana’s New Hands-Free Law Mean for Drivers

 - GPS devices

-According to an WLFI News 18 report, Indiana State Senator Ron Alting said, “In Indiana alone in 2019 we had about 800, close to 900 accidents that were related to cellphone use, and unfortunately, we had about 50 deaths.”
-The cellphone-related accident statistics were given to the senator by State Police Superintendent Doug Carter.
+According to a WLFI News 18 report, Indiana State Senator Ron Alting said, “In Indiana alone, in 2019 we had about 800, close to 900 accidents that were related to cellphone use, and unfortunately, we had about 50 deaths.”
+The cell phone-related accident statistics were given to the senator by State Police Superintendent Doug Carter.

-There are two notable exceptions to the new law that permit usage of a mobile device while driving:
+There are two notable exceptions to the new law that permits usage of a mobile device while driving: